Bounds on Multigraded Regularity: Regularity of Faithful Modules

-\begin{remark} Example~\ref{ex:not-fg} shows that Theorem~\ref{thm:reg-M-fg} is not true without the torsion-free hypothesis.
-In practice, however, we only need that the element $\det A$ from \eqref{eq:A} is a nonzerodivisor on $M$ for some choice of $m_i$ as in Lemma~\ref{lem:extra-monomials}.
-Given a specific toric variety, this may be possible to verify directly in some cases where $M$ is not torsion-free. \end{remark}
+\begin{remark} Example~\ref{ex:not-fg} shows that there are non-faithful modules which do not satisfy the conclusion of Theorem~\ref{thm:reg-M-fg}.
+In practice, however, we only need some choice of $m_i$ as in Lemma~\ref{lem:extra-monomials} which lead to a contradiction.
+Given a specific toric variety, it may be possible to verify directly that the element $\det A$ from \eqref{eq:A} cannot annihilate $M$ in some cases where $M$ is not faithful. \end{remark}

 We will use the following technical lemma about the walls of $\Nef X$ to find a vector satisfying the hypotheses of Proposition~\ref{prop:nef-bound}.

 \begin{lemma} Given $\aa_1,\ldots,\aa_n\in\Nef X$ and $\dd\in\Eff X\setminus\Nef X$, there exists a chamber $\Gamma$ sharing a wall $W$ with $\Nef X$ and $\ww$ in the relative interior of $W$ such that $\dd+\ww\in\Gamma$ and $\dd+\ww\in\aa_i+\Gamma$ for all $i$. \end{lemma} \begin{proof} Consider the cone $P$ defined by all rays of $\Nef X$ in addition to a primitive element along $\dd$.
 Since $\Nef X\subsetneq P$, at least one wall $W$ of $\Nef X$ must be in the interior of $P\subseteq\Eff X$.
 Let $\Gamma$ be the chamber across $W$ from $\Nef X$.
 Since $\dd\notin\Nef X$, for each $\ww\in W$ we have $\dd+\ww\notin\Nef X$.